qala-io/java-beginner-course/docs/programme/repository-layer.md

 Repository Layer
 ---

 So at the moment we have Domain Model and a console interface.
-It's time to store data in database.
+It's time to store data in a database.
 In Java there are special interfaces and classes to work with DB - they are part of so called JDBC.
 And we could use them in all parts of the project to run SQL queries.
 But this is usually a bad idea.
 We need to isolate DB-related logic into separate layer called Repository (or DAO - data access object).
 Why?